TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.7-kpi-vs-sla/_index.md

 How do we translate?

-Let’s use an example.
+Let's use an example.
 Take the Disk Latency (%) metric .
 It has range from 0 to 40 ms, which maps into the 0 – 100% using the following mapping table.

 ![VM disk latency](1.2.7-fig-9.png)